-This year's clinic at Life Data Labs will feature two well-known and respected AAPF and AFA clinicians: Steve Kraus CJF APF of Trumansburg, New York and Bob Pethick CJF APF of Califon, New Jersey.
+The 2017 AAPF/IAPF Hoofcare Essentials Clinic at Life Data Labs will feature two well-known and respected AAPF and AFA clinicians: Steve Kraus CJF APF of Trumansburg, New York and Bob Smith CF APF-I of Plymouth, California.

 STEVE KRAUS joined the Cornell University College of Veterinary Medicine as head farrier, effective November 1, 2010.